-In June 2011, the FASB issued ASU 2011-05 Presentation of Comprehensive Income, which makes the presentation of items within other comprehensive income ("OCI") more prominent.
+In June 2011, the Financial Accounting Standards Board ("FASB") issued ASU 2011-05 Presentation of Comprehensive Income, which makes the presentation of items within other comprehensive income ("OCI") more prominent.
 The new standard will require companies to present items of net income, items of OCI and total comprehensive income in one continuous statement or two separate consecutive statements, and companies will no longer be allowed to present items of OCI in the statement of shareholders' equity.
-The new guidance is effective for our fiscal year ending June 30, 2013, and interim periods in that year, and its adoption will not have a material effect on our financial position or results of operations.
+The new guidance is effective for our fiscal year ending June 30, 2013, with early adoption permitted, and interim periods in that year, and its adoption will not have a material effect on our financial position or results of operations.